FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 ```

 ## Login as the GPU supplier
-If you want to login as the role of GPU supplier and join into the FedML Falcon payment system.
+If you want to login as the role of GPU supplier and join into the FedML launch payment system.
 You just need to run the following command.
 ```
-fedml falcon login $YourUserId -k $YourApiKey
+fedml launch login $YourUserId -k $YourApiKey
 ```

-Then you may find your GPU device in the FedML Falcon platform https://open.fedml.ai/gpu-supplier/gpus/index
+Then you may find your GPU device in the FedML launch platform https://open.fedml.ai/gpu-supplier/gpus/index

 And then you may bind your FedML account to your payment account.
 Once your GPU device is scheduled to run any computing work load,